levackt/rpi-kubernetes-led-demo/README.md

         </configuration>
       </plugin>

-      NB Base image is Hypriot's Java 8 for rPi, to this we add the far-jar and configure the entry-point, with the following command;
+      NB Base image is Hypriot's Java 8 for rPi, to this we add the far-jar and configure the entry-point;

       mvn clean install

+You can also run a prebuilt image that toggles the state of GPIO_01

+    docker run -it --privileged taariq/rpi-kubernetes-led-demo:1.0-SNAPSHOT

+or specify a different pin

+    docker run -e gpioId=GPIO_02 -it --privileged taariq/rpi-kubernetes-led-demo:1.0-SNAPSHOT

 ### test Docker
-  docker run -it --privileged --rm kubernetes-led-demo:1.0-SNAPSHOT
+  docker run -it --privileged --rm rpi-kubernetes-led-demo:1.0-SNAPSHOT

   NB Run the container as privileged so wiringPi can access the device ( /dev/mem )

+todo
+* fabric8-maven-plugin commands
-todo Lots left to do, fabric8 plugin commands, kubectl, label nodes etc
+* kubectl to label nodes etc